cedardb/docs/content/guides/configuration.md

 ### Multiway joins

-CedarDB does not only implement binary joins but also multiway joins.
+In addition to binary joins, CedarDB also implements multiway joins.
-These joins are especially useful in graph workloads.
+These joins are particularly useful for graph workloads.
-Because most workloads do not benefit by these types of joins, we only use them conservatively.
+Because most workloads do not benefit from these types of joins, we use them conservatively.
-If your workload benefits by such joins, you can direct the database system to more actively use such joins with the following options:
+If your workload does benefit from such joins, you can direct the database system to use them more actively with the following options:
   - Cautious ('c'): Conservatively use multiway joins only when these joins clearly outperform binary joins.
   - Eager ('e'): Use multiway joins more aggressively when the estimated runtime is slightly improved.
   - Disabled ('d'): Allows only binary joins.